Welcome to my blog!

-I’m Joe Blais, an expert clinical pharmacist, teacher, researcher, and creator of The Clinical Pharmacist.
-I’m driven to help people lead healthier lives through a better understanding of how to safely and appropriately use medications.
+I’m Joe Blais, a pharmacist and researcher.
+My mission is to help people enhance their health through a better understanding of how to safely and appropriately use medications.

 The comments and opinions shared on this website are personal.
-They do not represent the views of my current employer(s).
+They in no way represent the views of my current or former employers.
 The information contained in this website should be confirmed with your personal health care professional and appropriate reference sources.